chrisroos/gds-presentations/gds-smart-answers-developers.md

 ## Simple Smart Answers

-* Advantages
+### Advantages

 * Familiar publishing workflow for content editors
+* No developer involvement required

+^
+* Uses the same tools and workflow that content editors use to publish other content
+* Content editors can create and maintain Simple Smart Answers without any developer involvement

+---

+## Simple Smart Answers

-* Disadvantages
+### Disadvantages

 * Very limited functionality
+* Hard to maintain
 * Implementation spread over multiple apps/libs
 * Complex code in Publisher
 * UI divergence in Frontend

 ^
 * Very limited functionality